Mixed topologies on Saks spaces of vector-valued functions: Saks spaces of weak vector-valued functions

+In this section we introduce Saks spaces of weak vector-valued functions.
+We use a linearisation based on the $\varepsilon$-product to show that they are complete w.r.t.~the mixed and the submixed topology if their scalar-valued version is semi-Montel, $\tau_{\operatorname{p}}\leq\tau$ and they have values in a Banach space.

-We will need a weak vector-valued version of such spaces, too.
-Let $(\F,\|\cdot\|,\tau)$ be a pre-Saks function space.
-For a locally convex Hausdorff space $E$ over the field $\K$ with fundamental system of seminorms $\Gamma_{E}$ we define the \emph{space of weak $E$-valued $\mathcal{F}$-functions} by
+Let $(\F,\|\cdot\|)$ be a Banach space of $\K$-valued functions on a non-empty set $\Omega$ such that $\tau_{\operatorname{p}}\leq\tau_{\|\cdot\|}$.
+We recall from \cite[p.~31]{kruse2023a} a canonical construction of a weak vector-valued version of such a space.
+For a locally convex Hausdorff space $E$ over $\K$ with directed system of seminorms $\Gamma_{E}$ generating its topology we define the \emph{space of weak $E$-valued $\mathcal{F}$-functions} by